 A: We prefer you make an appointment in order for you to receive our full attention.
 However, you can always drop in, send an email to firstname.lastname@example.org, or call us at 910-678-8473

 A: The coaches are conveniently located in the Tony Rand Student Center!
 Just stop by the front desk and ask to speak with us.

 Q: What can I do to prepare for my appointment?

-A: Bringing a completed pre-survey and/or career assessment would be helpful.
+A: Bringing a career assessment would be helpful.
 Also, please bring any other relevant materials that you feel is related to your appointment.

 Q: Does coaching require a long-term commitment?

 A: We provide coaching services based on the students’ individual need.
 Some students may need to only stop in once while others may need to be seen throughout the semester.

 These links are provided to help you achieve academic success!

 Communication Enhancement Skills